resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 The drop down on the right is the settings drop down.
 It’s not exactly the most intuitive of drop downs IMHO.

-If you select it, you’ll see that there are two options: "Settings" and “Help”.
+If you select it, you’ll see that there are three options: "Settings", "Help" and "Sign Out".

 ### The Help Menu